umati/Sample-Server/doc/Compile.md

 If the cmake buildsystem was generated successfully, you can compile the project using said build system.
-Example for command line using cmake:
+Example for command-line using cmake:
 ```
 $ cmake --build .
 ```